duluca/angular1.5-starter/README.md

 - `npm run image:run` -- See package.json for details.
 Default port will be http://localhost:8080

 For further details on how the Docker image is put together, refer to https://github.com/duluca/minimal-node-web-server.

+### Dev Norms
+See `dev-norms.md` for a set of senisble default norms for your team to follow.
+Modify and update as a living repository of your norms.